Azrielx86/ASCII-PLAYER/README.md

     opencv-python
     fpstimer

+You can install it with:

+    pip install -r requirements.txt

 ## Use

 Just start the program and put the video name file, if you use the video from the source (or use a video with filename "bad_apple.mp4" and put it on the same directory with the program), you can just press Enter and it will load to the program.